I HAVE A CIVIL LEGAL PROBLEM. WHERE DO I GET HELP?

 If You Are Low-Income, and Do Not Live in King County

 CLEAR is a high volume legal aid service.
 Often there are more people trying to reach CLEAR than there are attorneys to help them.
-You may get an “all circuits are busy” message or a message that says CLEAR is temporarily closed.
+You may get a “due to heavy call volume, we cannot handle additional calls at this time”, message that asks you to please call back at a later time.
 Please be patient and keep trying.
-The line may reopen at any time and you will get through.
+As soon as there is capacity to take another call, CLEAR will reopen and you will get through.